YireoJoomla/googletranslate/README.md

 # GoogleTranslate for Joomla
-In the past, the company Yireo has focused on Joomla and developed numerous Joomla extensions - GoogleTranslate being one extensions.
+DEPRECATION NOTICE: In the past, the company Yireo has focused on Joomla and developed numerous Joomla extensions - GoogleTranslate being one extensions.
 As of yet, we have stopped all our Joomla activity.
 This extension is dumped here on GitHub for sharing.
 However, we provide zero